FHA Condo Approvals – Mortgagee Letter 11-22 FHA Concentration Limits

 If your condominium project is not HUD approved and can be then it SHOULD BE!
 In this market, unit owners selling their units in your project are not finding qualified buyers when they could be if the project was approved.

-I am dedicated to helping condominium projects across the nation to gain their HUD approvals or become recertified with HUD.
-I can help your project.
+The Condominium Project Approval Team at ReadySetLoan is dedicated to helping condominium projects across the nation to obtain their approvals with FHA and the VA or become recertified with FHA.
+We have assisted more than 100 condominiums and we can help your association.

-Please contact me with any questions regarding HUD/FHA condominium approvals.
+Please contact us with any questions regarding FHA or VA condominium project approvals.
 You can email me at email@example.com or call me at 404-433-4565.
 I will be happy to answer any of your questions.

 404-433-4565 Cell Phone